 Nano is easier than Vim to learn for the beginners and try their hands out because along with the command line feels and commands, it has GUI part in good proportion too.
 So basically if you are a Vim editor fan and currently does not have Vim, you can use Nano for the same.
 But a choice of text editor ultimately boils down to personal choice or project requirements.
 So you can even research it out to choose one if you have not.

 How to Set Up Notepad++ for Git Bash in Windows

-In this tutorial we will be setting up Notepad++ as the text editor for Git.
-Notepad++ is a very simple and easy to use text editor and used by a good number of developers in the community.
-It has many great advantages over other text editors like having a huge support of plugins.
+In this tutorial, we will be setting up Notepad++ as the text editor for Git.
+Notepad++ is a very simple and easy-to-use text editor and used by a good number of developers in the community.
+It has many great advantages over other text editors like having huge support of plugins.
 There are loads of plugins available for Notepad++ which can make your tasks simple.
-With support of many programming languages to code in, Notepad++ is very fast while starting up.
-It can open very fast (arguably fastest among many modern editors) when it comes to big code files which are pretty common in a medium to big project.
+With the support of many programming languages to code in, Notepad++ is very fast while starting up.
+It can open very fast (arguably fastest among many modern editors) when it comes to big code files which are pretty common in a medium to a big project.
 This also helps if you just want to insert one line in between the big codes.
 But as I said above, the choice of a text editor depends completely on the programmer.

 Steps to Setting up Notepad++ as Text Editor for Git